vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

 associated verification queries, all as part of [issue 7](https://github.com/vipulnaik/diet-exercise-health/issues/7).

-By the end of Q3, I'll have a full quarter of data for preparations and openings, as well as more experience with the system, so that in Q4 I can work on the food portal in earnest.
+The system of verification queries is working well for flagging short-run issues.
+However, it's still a little difficult to look at the data and understand longer-run trends.
+Since Q4 2024 is likely to be somewhat busy, and Q1 2025 may be similarly busy, my tentative plan is to slot the food portal work for Q2 2025.

-## Continuation of donations list website (DLW) in 2024: potentially ongoing work
+## Continuation of donations list website (DLW) in 2024: potentially ongoing work with catch-up focus in Q4 2024 (after completion of server migration)

 I resumed DLW data entry work to some extent in Q4 2023 and then paused it in Q1 2024 to focus on my India trip.
 I did a little bit of